Erasmus+ internship funding (SMP)

 • Ship

-In general, 2 travel days are funded for a standard trip.
+Up to a total of 6 travel days are subsidized for green travel.
+A maximum of 2 travel days are funded for non-green travel.
 This applies both to internships in Erasmus+ program countries and to internships in Erasmus+ partner countries.

 When applying, you undertake to keep the original proof of arrival/departure for 5 years and/or to submit it to the International Office of the Catholic University of Eichstätt-Ingolstadt for verification upon request.